A DICTIONARY OF HISTORICAL TERMS

-This was a piece of armor to protect the front of a horseís head.
+This was a piece of armor to protect the front of a horse head.

 They first appeared in the 12th century.
-However in the Middle Ages they were rare and expensive.
-Most people had a hole in their roof to let out smoke.
-Chimneys became more common in the 16th century and by the late 17th century they were near universal.
+However, in the Middle Ages, they were rare and expensive.
+Chimneys became more common in the 16th century and by the late 17th century they were near-universal.

 25 December was fixed as the birthday of Jesus in the 4th century.
 When the Saxons were converted to Christianity in the 7th century they began to celebrate Christmas.
-However until the 19th century Christmas was only one of a number of festivals celebrated through the year.
+However, until the 19th century, Christmas was only one of a number of festivals celebrated throughout the year.
 A history of Christmas

 These were invented in 1843 when J C Horsley gave one to his friend Sir Henry Cole.